The Projects and Construction Review: Switzerland

 In PPP projects, in many cases a government concession is required.
 The concession is granted in the form of either a unilateral decree or a contract governed by public law.
 Further, as the case may be, the project company enters into agreements with (equipment) suppliers and purchasers.
-Other typical ancillary contracts include interest hedge agreements, insurance contracts, direct agreements (between the project contractors and the lenders) and appointment of independent experts.
+Other typical ancillary contracts include interest hedge agreements, insurance contracts, direct agreements (between the project contractors and the lenders) and the appointment of independent experts.

 iii Delivery methods and standard forms